Semi-infinite highest weight categories: Examples

 \subsection{A finite-dimensional example via quiver and relations}

 Let $A$ and $B$ be the basic finite-dimensional algebras defined by the following quivers:

-The algebra $A$ has basis $\{e_1,z,vu,vuz,zvu,zvuz;e_2,uzv;v,zv;u,uz,uzvu,uzvuz\}$ and $B$ has basis $\{e_1,s;e_2,t;y,ys\}$.
+The algebra $A$ has basis $e_1,s;e_2,t;y,ys$ and $B$ has basis $e_1,z,vu,vuz,zvu,zvuz;$ $e_2,uzv;$ $v,zv;$ $u,uz,uzvu,uzvuz$.
 The irreducible $A$- and $B$-modules are indexed by the set $\{1,2\}$.
-We are going to consider $A\fdlmod$ and $B\fdlmod$ with the stratifications defined by the orders $1 < 2$ and $1 > 2$, respectively.
+We are going to consider $A\fdlmod$ and $B\fdlmod$ with the stratifications defined by the orders $1 > 2$ and $1 < 2$, respectively.

-We first look at $B\fdlmod$.
+We first look at $A\fdlmod$.
 As usual, we denote its irreducibles by $L(i)$, indecomposable projectives by $P(i)$, standards by $\Delta(i)$, etc..
-The indecomposable projectives and injectives look as follows (where we abbreviate the simple module $L(i)$ just by $i$):
+The indecomposable projectives and injectives look as follows (where we abbreviate the irreducible module $L(i)$ just by $i$):

-It follows easily that $B\fdlmod$ is a signed highest weight category in the sense of Definition~\ref{vector} with the structure of the standards and costandards as follows:
+It follows easily that $A\fdlmod$ is a fibered highest weight category in the sense of Definition~\ref{vector} with the structure of the standards and costandards as follows: